 I grew up in Dunkirk, New York, a small town on Lake Erie.
 Many of my childhood memories relate to the weather.
 Long cold winters with heaps of snow.
 Sliding down the ice mounds on Lake Erie on flying saucers.
 Being oh-so-happy when spring came, and I didnít have to wear an itchy snowsuit anymore.
 Diving through the waves on Lake Erie during the hot summers.
 Eating fresh chives and strawberries from my grandparentsí garden.
 Watching the farmersí trucks roll into town filled with Concord grapes just as school was starting in the fall, and snitching a bunch from the trucks.
 The whole town smelling of grapes cooking as they were made into juice and jam.

-I read a lot when I was a kid.
+I read a lot when I was young.
 Hereís a picture of me reading Rudolph the Rednosed Reindeer to my sister, Christine.
 Every summer I joined the library reading club, and one year the librarian questioned me every day when I returned to take out four new books.
 She didnít believe I could read that much.
 I was so insulted!

 I majored in English at the University of California at Berkeley.
 Then I did editorial work and magazine writing in London, England, New England, the Midwest and Los Angeles California.
 I also wrote scripts for educational interactive multimedia programs.
 By this time I was married and had two children, and I began reading to them.
 It was a happy/sad day for me when Cleo and Alice learned to read by themselves, because they wanted to read their own books, not listen to me.
 They have always been very independent!